CUH Logo

 Can I touch my child?

 Yes, of course.
 We encourage you to touch your child and become involved in any basic cares that you feel you would like to do.
-You play a very important role in your child’s care and we encourage this as long as you are comfortable to do so.
+As a team we are passionate about family centred care and you play a very important role in your child’s care.
+Talking to your child, reading a story and playing familiar songs will also help as well as bringing their favourite teddy or special toy!

-We have a dedicated hospital play specialist on PICU / HDU.
+We have a dedicated hospital play specialist on PICU/HDU.
 Play has a special function in the hospital environment, and hospital/registered play specialists lead playful activities and use play as therapeutic tool, when your child is ready.
-It is also important that your child has some quiet time too though.
+It is also important that your child has some quiet time too though